Ole Ivar Lovaas: Personal life

-Lovaas was born in Lier, Norway on 8 May 1927 to Hildur and Ernst Albert Lovaas.
-He had 2 siblings: an older sister named Nora and a younger brother named Hans Erik.
+Lovaas was born in Lier, Norway, on 8 May 1927 to Hildur and Ernst Albert Løvaas, who was a watchmaker and journalist before taking leadership roles in the Nasjonal Samling party.
+He had two siblings: an older sister named Nora and a younger brother named Hans Erik.
 Lovaas attended Hegg Elementary School in Lier from 1934 to 1941.
-He attended junior high school at Drammen Realskole until 1944, and then moved on to Drammen Latin School for high school, graduating in 1947.
+He attended junior high school at Drammen Realskole until 1944, and then moved on to Drammen Latin School for high school.
+He was enrolled in a program focusing on English as a second language and graduated in 1947.
+After high school, Lovaas served in the Norwegian Air Force for 18 months as a medic.